BenKamin03/SearchEngine/README.md

 ### Web Crawling

-My system uses a web crawler to gather information from a wide array of web pages.
-While the crawler is not continuously updated, it performs periodic crawls to ensure the data remains relevant and representative of the web's content.
+My system uses a web crawler to gather information from the Javadoc website.

 ### Inverted Index with Stemming